-Commander’s Palace is a dapper host, a seer-suckered bon vivant who wows with white-linen dining rooms, decadent dishes and attentive Southern hospitality.
-The nouveau Creole menu shifts, and can run from crispy oysters with brie-cauliflower fondue to pecan-crusted gulf fish.
+Commander’s Palace is a dapper host who wows with white-linen dining rooms, decadent dishes and attentive Southern hospitality.
+The nouveau Creole menu shifts, running from crispy oysters with brie-cauliflower fondue to pecan-crusted gulf fish.
 The dress code adds to the charm: no shorts or T-shirts, and jackets preferred at dinner.
 It's a very nice place – and lots of fun.

 Owner Ella Brennan takes pride in her ability to promote her chefs to stardom; Paul Prudhomme and Emeril Lagasse are among her alumni.
 And note that some of that stiff-upper-lip formality is put on; the lunch special, after all, is the 25¢ martini.
 Reservations are required.